 Godson Umeokwochi, BSc, ADGISA

-Godson was a Student member of the Advanced Diploma in Geographic Information System Application (ADGISA) Practicum program.
+Godson was a student member of the Advanced Diploma in Geographic Information System Application (ADGISA) Practicum program.
 He has a BSc in Earth Science and an interest in sustainability of renewable energy, which includes using GIS and Geostatistics in modeling groundwater flow.
 Godson is now a GIS Technician with the BC Provincial Government.

 We work with a lot of talented and interesting collaborators.
 Check out some of our partners sites: